formsandflows/PACo/Canvas components/PACo_CommandBar_B.md

 # PACo_CommandBar_B

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/7497f77f-6d04-4010-91e6-335a9fd417d1)

-This PACo canvas component is responsive.
 A menu indicator (3 dots) is shown when there are commands to show which cannot be shown because the width of the command bar is to small.
-When the menu indicator is clicked on, a command bar menu is shown.
+When the menu indicator is clicked on, the idea is that a command bar menu is shown.
 This command bar menu is another PACo canvas component: PACo_CommandBarMenu_A

 ## Custom properties